 “We have awesome programs scheduled for next season, but if I had to choose I’d say I’m looking forward to Dracula.
 I have never performed it, but the dancers that have are all very excited to perform it again!”

-Hit the Road with PBT: Chautauqua, New York
+Hit the Road with PBT: Chautauqua, NY

 Visiting the Institution is the perfect opportunity to learn about a new topic or skill in a relaxing environment.
 The 750-acre lakeside community hosts classes, lectures, performances, and other programs for all ages every summer.
 There are several lectures and performances Friday, as well as several week-long classes, should you be inspired to expand your visit for a whole week.
 To get a taste of the community, buy a gate pass Saturday morning, shop the Crafts Alliance Craft Show in the afternoon, and enjoy dinner at the Heirloom Restaurant in the historic Athenaeum Hotel before heading to the performance.